We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Constructed of high quality, lightweight AL-6061 aluminum, the woom 2 is simple to handle for the beginning rider.
 By contrast, the Strider 14, which is the equivalent bike in terms of age appropriateness, has a heavier steel frame.

-The woom 2 is designed for ages 3 yrs-4.5 years or height 37” to 43”.
+The woom 2 has been designed for ages 3 yrs-4.5 years or height 37” to 43”.
 The shape of the bike is very evidently supportive of your little cyclist.
 Once your child is on the bike, he or she will be riding free, easily maneuvering, racing along, and enjoying all of it.

 The 2nd model is a very lightweight bike.